Candidates may enter in a maximum of two areas.

-For children wishing to be considered for a Riding Scholarship, we expect you to be performing at a high level in riding and stable management.
+For children wishing to be considered for an Equestrian Scholarship, we expect you to be performing at a high level in riding and stable management.
 On your assessment day we will watch you riding in the arena and do some stable management, we are looking at children who are at a high level of riding and equine knowledge for their age group.
-We would like you to produce a riding CV, which will identify some of your equine results and achievements.
+We would like you to produce a riding CV, which will identify some of your equestrian results and achievements.

 We would like you to bring in some of your Artwork (no more than 5 pieces).
 It would be good if your pieces of Art showed you working in different materials and on different topics.
 We would like you to research an artist of your choice and prepare a 5 minute presentation.
 During the assessment candidates will also undertake an observational study with the materials provided.

 For those applying for a Music Scholarship we would expect candidates to be playing at least grade 3 standard.
 Candidates will be expected to perform a prepared piece during their assessment.
 You will also be asked to prepare a performance of your favourite song and be ready to discuss what you like about it; respond to some simple aural tests, in order to see how spontaneous your senses of pitch and rhythm are; bring a portfolio of your exam certificates and concert programmes to talk about.

 Drama and Musical Theatre